-Up to three capstone courses may be chosen, selected with advisement and departmental approval.
+A student may take up to three capstone courses, selected with advisement and departmental approval.
 The additional capstone course(s) may apply toward the Part A options, with departmental approval.

 CSC 391/Independent Study in Computer Science may apply toward the Part A options with departmental approval.

 - MAT 128 (Calculus B) or MAT 205 (Linear Algebra)

 - CSC 270: Discrete Structures

 Computer Science Natural Science and Mathematics Options (four course units)